root-foundation/root/Convergence.md

 Each activity (i.e., node) has a notion of [complexity](https://en.wikipedia.org/wiki/Game_complexity): the number of possible states for that activity.
 For example: assembly work is less complex due to limited possibilities, whereas product design is far more complex due to exponentially more possibilities.
 Within the tree, sub-activities will have _superexponentially_ lesser complexity[^x] than their parent.

+(TODO: superexponential diff must be explained here with an intuitive example. this intuition is critically important and can't be relegated to a footnote).

 We observe that more complex activities yield more _extreme_ outcomes.
 E.g., outcomes for product design are far more extreme than outcomes for assembly work.
 We can also observe this phenomenon in popular board games: Go is far more complex than Chess, and thus has more extreme outcomes[^3].

 Any _advancement_ unevenly, messily, pushes us _upwards_ towards more complex activities by adding more complex activities (and sub-activities) to the tree while removing less complex ones.
 For example: spreadsheets removed many lower complexity activities related to bookkeeping while spawning many new branches and fields (e.g. analysis, risk modeling, etc.).
 Since extreme outcomes is a feature of complexity, advancement creates activities with more extreme outcomes.